web-platform-tests/rfcs/rfcs/web_features_exclusions.md

 While this is a risk, it is present in the current implementation of `WEB_FEATURES.yml` files (specifically through the pattern-matching, or "globbing", syntax).
-This RFC only simplifies how file-matching are expressed;
+This RFC only simplifies how file-matching is expressed;
 it does not introduce a fundamentally different mechanism for matching files.

-### Complexity may discourage contribution

-The more complex a custom schema becomes, the more effort contributors have to spend in order to participate.

-The fact that this functionality is purely additive reduces the load for newcomers.
-Even without understanding the exclusion syntax, they can express the relationships--albeit in a more literal and less maintainable way.
-It can be the prerogative of reviewers (or future contributors) to revise such patches with the new syntax, where applicable.

-We also intend to supplement this change with further linting rules, such as verifying the existence of web-feature identifiers.
-This will provide immediate and contextual feedback to contributors who may be experimenting with the syntax for the first time.
+### Verbosity of naming web-feature identifiers on a per-file-pattern basis

+This proposal's schema modifications involve declaring a web-feature ID for every file-matching pattern.
+When web-features have many such patterns, the repetition of their ID will tend to make the restructured `WEB_FEATURE.yml` files more verbose than they would be using the original schema.

+In practice, however, web-features typically have a small number of patterns.
+At the time of this RFC, the mean number of file-matching patterns per web-feature in a given directory[^2] is approximately 2.362 with a standard deviation of approximately 5.7487.
+This reduces the benefit of optimizing for the case of web-features with many associated file-matching patterns.

 [^1]: `WEB_FEATURES.yml` files were introduced via [RFC
       163](https://github.com/web-platform-tests/rfcs/blob/main/rfcs/web_features.md).
-[^2]: There are currently 212 such patterns

-          $ find . -name WEB_FEATURES.yml -print0 | xargs -0 grep "\- [\"']\*" | wc -l
-          212
+[^2]: These statistics exclude `!`-prefixed entries because this proposal
+      obviates such entries.